 Once one of Bremen’s harbors, the Schlachte Embankment is now popular for its restaurants, beer gardens, and river boats.
 Stroll down to the promenade along the River Weser to enjoy some of the most fun places in Bremen, especially during the spring and summer.
 If you’re lucky, you might even catch one of the eclectic weekend markets here.

-Try the traditional food
+Try traditional food

-There are also lots of international options as well, but trying the local food is a great way to get a sense for the place.
+There are also lots of international cuisine options, but trying the local food is a great way to get a sense for the place.
 We opted to try labskaus, a dish of pureed corned beef, potatoes, onions, and beets, topped with gherkin and fried eggs with herring on the side.
 Travel is nothing if not a culinary adventure!

 Located in the lovely Wallanlagen Park, the 19th-century windmill houses a restaurant and is open to tourists.
 The surrounding park is a great place to go for a walk or relax outside.

-Breathe deeply in the flower market
+Breathe deeply at the flower market

 Browse the Böttcherstrasse